k8sterchi/k8s-readme-gener8r/Develop/js/README.md

-# README Gener8r
+# README Generator

 ## Description
-command line application with node
+Command line application that generates a README.md file to use for future applications.

 ## Table of Contents
 - [Installation](#installation)